-Due to the pandemic related economic downturn, the asset quality of the industry as a whole deteriorated during the year under review.
+Due to the revival of economic activities from mid-2021 onwards the asset quality of both industry and LBF improved in a significant manner.
 Company was able to maintain its outperformance against the industry by maintaining a much stronger overall asset quality.